dennyabrahamsinaga/dennysinaga.com/content/blog/uoftctf-2024.md

     </Contents>
 </ListBucketResult>
 ```
-As we can see, there are lots of keys inside this bucket represent directories and files:
+As we can see, there are lot of keys in this bucket, representing directories and files:
 - secret/
 - secret/dont_show
 - secret/funny.json